MatheusAraujoSouza/DOCKER-ANALYSIS-AND-TASKS/another-analysis/multilayers-dockers.md

 To summarize, each stage in a Dockerfile is independent and has its own base image.
 Each stage starts with a fresh layer stack, but we can use resources from previous stages using the COPY --from flag.
 We can't access commands or layers from previous stages directly, but we can copy resources from them.

+## Analogy about multilayers in real world

+An analogy for Docker layers and images could be building a house.
+Each layer in a Docker image can be compared to a construction phase of a house.
+For example, the foundation layer can be compared to the foundation of the house, the framing layer to the structure of the house, and the finishing layer to the interior and exterior finishing touches of the house.

+Just as each construction phase in a house builds upon the previous phase, each layer in a Docker image builds upon the previous layer.
+Each layer adds new functionality and dependencies to the image, just as each construction phase adds new features and functionality to the house.

+Just as you can reuse certain elements in different houses, Docker images can reuse certain layers from other images.
+This can save time and resources, much like using pre-fabricated building materials in construction.